Representative Brad Sherman, Democratic from California

 Brad Sherman

-Brad Sherman Biography
+Representative Brad Sherman

 Brad Sherman began his career as a tax law specialist, advising businesses and individuals on complex financial issues.
 First elected to represent California’s 32nd congressional district in 1996, Sherman has consistently prioritized financial regulation, consumer protection, and foreign affairs.
 He played a key role in crafting legislation to strengthen oversight of Wall Street and serves as a senior member of the House Financial Services Committee.
 Sherman also introduced measures to promote cybersecurity and protect investors.
 Known for his thorough approach, he works to ensure his district’s interests are represented with careful attention to detail and fiscal responsibility.